 My boys are now 17 and 18 1/2 and my pain caused difficulty home schooling my boys when they were younger.
 I had to stop to take breaks adn the pain medicines would make me tired.
 I was unable to cook for my family because it was too painful to bend over and get the pots out of the cabinet.
 My pain even caused me to give up my favorite thing to do...sing on stage at my church.
 I went into a depression, like I had lost my best friend.

 I had multiple injections and went through physical therapy.
 We tried many medicines - from pain meds, anti-inflammatory and muscle relaxers.
 They were all just band-aids.
 When Dr. Kovalsky mentioned that a new procedure was available, I didn't even have to think about if it was going to help.
 I said "sign me up"!
-I had both side done.
+Dr. Kovalsky performed surgery on both SI joints using the iFuse implants.
 There was alot of pain when I woke up but they had me walking with a walker right away.
 Once past recovery, the pain was alot better.
 Four weeks later...I was walking fine.

 Larry's story -